aws-samples/aws-secure-environment-accelerator/README.md

 4. Create an S3 bucket in your master account with versioning enabled `your-bucket-name`
    - you must supply this bucket name in the CFN parameters _and_ in the config file
    - the bucket name _must_ be the same in both spots
-   - the bucket should `S3-KMS` encrypted using either the `AwsLandingZoneKMSKey` or the key you created above
+   - the bucket should be `S3-KMS` encrypted using either the `AwsLandingZoneKMSKey` or the key you created above
 5. Place your customized config file, named `config.json`, in your new bucket
 6. Place the firewall configuration and license files in the folder and path defined in the config file
    - i.e. `firewall/firewall-example.txt`, `firewall/license1.lic` and `firewall/license2.lic`